Okafor-Chiagozie/Okafor-Chiagozie/README.md

 # Hi 👋, I'm Chiagozie Okafor
 ### A professional Laravel and PHP developer 🔥
 <br>
-🔭 I’m currently working on `Bubble` <br>
+🔭 I’m currently working on `Bubble`
-🌱 I’m currently learning Django<br>
+🌱 I’m currently learning Django
-👯 I’m looking to collaborate on a Laravel Project<br>
+👯 I’m looking to collaborate on a Laravel Project
-🤔 I’m looking for help with UI/UX<br>💬 Ask me about - Laravel, PHP, MySql, Vue Js, Inertia, JavaScript, HTML, CSS<br>
+🤔 I’m looking for help with UI/UX<br>💬 Ask me about - Laravel, PHP, MySql, Vue Js, Inertia, JavaScript, HTML, CSS
-📫 How to reach me: collincity111@gmail.com<br>
+📫 How to reach me: collincity111@gmail.com
-😄 Pronouns: He/Him<br>
+😄 Pronouns: He/Him
 ⚡ Fun fact: "I forget to eat most times when working on a project 😅"

 ## 🌐 Socials: